Bangor University - North Wales Clinical Psychology Programme

 People Panel members attend the annual research fair, where BCUHB clinical psychologists share ideas for research and academic assignments with the trainees.

-The People Panel has also assisted in the development of client consent guidelines for trainees on placement, and forms for service user feedback to be completed at the end of the trainee’s involvement.
+The People Panel are currently reviewing the client consent guidelines for trainees on placemen, and forms for service user feedback to be completed at the end of the trainee’s involvement.
+These were originally designed by the People Panel.

 At the last BPS and Bangor University accreditation visit in 2019, the programme’s People Panel was commended as follows: the engagement of a diverse, committed and passionate group on the People Panel (Service User group), who positively feed into the programme is an area of good practice.